 Existing 25km from Vientiane, in what feels remote and No-man’s land, sits the Buddha Park.
 The park is known as Xieng Khuan to locals, the name means “Spirit City”, and setting foot on its grounds, it’s not hard to understand why.
 The garden theme park is home to some 200 Hindu and Buddhist influenced concrete statues, which appear ancient.
 But the monumental artifacts aren’t as reliquary as they seem; the Buddha Park only dates back to 1958.

-Your first impression when entering the gates may be of wild amazement.
-Some characters seem reminiscent of mythological and religious folklore; other figures come off as possessing bizarre, demonic-like conjurings, alluding to some pagan ritual or faith.
+My first impression when entering the gates was of wild amazement.
+Some characters are reminiscent of mythological and religious folklore; other figures come off as possessing bizarre, demonic-like conjurings, alluding to some pagan ritual or faith.
 An elegant flute-playing Krishna, arrow slinging Arjuna and a giant reclined Buddha, share the grounds with foreboding demi-gods of multiple arms and Medusa-like heads.

 Is this the artwork of a lunatic tripping on acid, the act of a devoted holy man or a Christian’s nightmare?